 With that connection, Leda was able to leave the Soviet Union for London where they married.
 She was very lucky in her timing, since her father, Andrei Sergeyevich Bubnov (March 23rd 1883 – January 12th 1940), had been a Bolshevik revolutionary leader in Russia.
 Although as a member of the Military Revolutionary Committee, he had helped organise the October Revolution, in the post civil war period he had for a period supported the Left Opposition.
 In January 1924, Bubov switched to supporting Stalin and was appointed as Head of Political Control of the Red Army.
 The he was elected to the Central Committee and replaced Lunacharsky as People’s Commissar for Education.
 But he was expelled from the Party Central Committee in November 1937, arrested and perished in the great purge.
 Bubnov was posthumously rehabilitated.

 Leda remained a loyal member of the British Communist Party, retaining a deep affection for Russia and the Soviet Union.
 For much of the post-war period she lived in Muswell Hill and later worked as a guide for visiting Soviet delegations and tours.
 George worked as a newspaper sports writer.
-Leda died in Portsmouth in 2001.
+George died in 1997 and Leda died in Portsmouth in 2001.